Handmade Pici Pasta

 Time to shape...

-1. Cut off about 1/4 of the dough and, with a rolling pin, roll the section into a slab about 1/4-inch thick.
-Brush the dough lightly with olive oil on all sides to prevent drying.
+Cut off about a third of the dough and flatten it with the palm of your hand.
+Then, with a rolling pin, roll the section into a slab about ¼ inch thick.

-2. Cut the slab into strips about 1/2-inch wide.
+Cut the slab into strips about ¼ inch wide.

-4. Line up the finished pici on a semolina-lined baking tray so they're close together but don't touch.
+Coil each finished strand into a little spiral and place on a semolina-lined baking tray, wooden board, or dry dish towel.
+(You can also just line them up so they're close together but don't touch.)
 Repeat until all the dough is formed.

 Note: The pasta will absorb water as it cooks (and get bigger), so try to roll the strands as thin as you can.
 If the pieces start to dry out, add a bit more olive oil.

 Pici are traditionally served in a number of ways, including with duck ragu; toasted breadcrumbs (pici alle briciole); and a garlicky tomato sauce (pici all'aglione).
 It really tastes great with anything!